WHY POSTURE IS IMPORTANT FOR BUILDING MUSCLE

 Let’s take a look at each of these posture issues one by one.

 1.)
 ROUNDED UPPER BACK – THORACIC KYPHOSIS

-In thoracic kyphosis, the upper spine is rounded forward.
-This is a common posture problem that can be either genetic or caused by spending most of our day driving or working hunched over at a desk.
+In thoracic kyphosis, the thoracic spine (upper back) is rounded forward.
+This is a common posture problem that can be either genetic or caused by excessive periods of time sitting throughout the day while driving or working hunched over at a desk.
 This can cause neck strain, upper back strain and other muscle imbalances.

-As you can see, you actually can’t lift your arm over your head fully if you’re in this position.
+As you can see, you actually can’t lift your arm over your head fully if you’re in this leaning forward position.